GenAI4PM 2025

 - Case Studies: Real-world applications and their outcomes.

-We invite authors to submit the following types of papers (all should follow the Springer LNBIP format, see FAQ for details):
+We invite authors to submit the following types of papers (all should follow the Springer LNBIP format):

 - Full Papers (up to 12 pages): Describing novel research methodologies or case studies performed in industry, to be published in the proceedings.